iterative/dvc.org/content/docs/command-reference/import-url.md

 ## Example: Transfer to remote storage

-When you have a large dataset in an external location, you may want to import it to you project without downloading it to the local file system.
-The `--to-remote` option lets you transfer it directly to [remote storage](/doc/command-reference/remote).
+When you have a large dataset in an external location, you may want to import it to you project without downloading it to the local file system (for using it later/elsewhere).
+The `--to-remote` option lets you skip the download, while storing the imported data [remotely](/doc/command-reference/remote).
 Let's initialize a DVC project, and setup a remote:

 ```dvc
 $ mkdir example # workspace